-- (a) An issue is proposed for assessment to the secretariat; - (b) The Multidisciplinary Expert Panel, in conjunction with the Bureau, conducts an initial scoping of the issue, including feasibility and estimated cost; - (c) The Plenary reviews the initial scoping and decides to approve or reject the undertaking of a detailed scoping of the proposed assessment; - (d) If the Plenary decides to approve the undertaking of a detailed scoping, it will then decide whether to request the Multidisciplinary Expert Panel and the Bureau, within an agreed cost envelope, to proceed with a full assessment after the detailed scoping study, or to request the submission of the detailed scoping study at the following session of the Plenary for review and decision on whether to approve or reject the detailed scoping report; - (e) If the Plenary approves the issue for detailed scoping, the Multidisciplinary Expert Panel, through the secretariat, will proceed to request nominations from Governments and other stakeholders for experts to assist with the scoping (1.5 months); - (f) The Multidisciplinary Expert Panel selects experts for the scoping study and then oversees the detailed scoping, including outline, costs and feasibility (3 months); - (g) Assuming that the Plenary has requested the Multidisciplinary Expert Panel and the Bureau to proceed to a full assessment, the detailed scoping report is sent to members of the Platform and other stakeholders for review and comment over a two-week period (0.5 months);

-- (h) Based on the results of the detailed scoping exercise and comments received from members of the Platform and other stakeholders, the Multidisciplinary Expert Panel and the Bureau decide whether to proceed with the assessment, assuming that it could be conducted with the budget approved by the Plenary (0.5 months); - (i) The Multidisciplinary Expert Panel then requests nominations from Governments and other stakeholders for experts to prepare the report (1.5 months); - (j) The Multidisciplinary Expert Panel selects the report co-chairs, coordinating lead authors, lead authors and review editors using the selection criteria [reference section 3.6.2] (1.5 months); - (k) The report co-chairs, coordinating lead authors and lead authors prepare the first draft of the report (6 months); - (l) The first draft of the report is reviewed by experts (1.5-2 months); - (m) The report co-chairs, coordinating lead authors and lead authors prepare the second draft of the report and the first draft of the summary for policymakers under the guidance of the review editors and the Multidisciplinary Expert Panel (3 months); - (n) The second draft of the report and the first draft of the summary for policymakers are reviewed by Governments, experts and other stakeholders (2 months); - (o) The report co-chairs, coordinating lead authors and lead authors prepare final drafts of the report and the summary for policymakers under the guidance of the review editors and the Multidisciplinary Expert Panel (2 months); - (p) The summary for policymakers is translated into the six official languages of the United Nations (1.5 months); - (q) The final drafts of the report and the summary for policymakers are sent to Governments and other stakeholders for final review (1.5-2 months); - (r) Governments are strongly encouraged to submit written comments to the secretariat at least one week prior to any session of the Plenary; - (s) The Plenary reviews and may accept the report and approve the summary for policymakers.
+- (e) If the Plenary approves the issue for detailed scoping, the Multidisciplinary Expert Panel, through the secretariat, will request nominations from Governments and invite relevant stakeholders3 to present names of experts to assist with the scoping.
+The secretariat would compile the lists of nominations, which will be made available to Multidisciplinary Expert Panel; - (f) The Multidisciplinary Expert Panel would then select experts from the lists of nominations, of which experts selected from those presented by relevant stakeholders should not exceed twenty percent, and then oversee the detailed scoping, including outline, costs and feasibility; - (g) If the Plenary has requested the Multidisciplinary Expert Panel to proceed to an assessment, the detailed scoping report is sent to members of the Platform for review and comment over a four-week period and made available on the Platform website; - (h) Based on the results of the detailed scoping exercise and comments received from members of the Platform and other stakeholders, the Multidisciplinary Expert Panel and the Bureau decide whether to proceed with the assessment, assuming that it could be conducted within the budget and timetable approved by the Plenary.
+If however, the Panel and the Bureau conclude that the assessment should not go forward, they will so inform the Plenary for its review and decision; - (i) If the decision is to proceed with the assessment, the Multidisciplinary Expert Panel will request nominations from Governments and invite relevant stakeholders to present names of experts to contribute to the preparation of the report; - (j) The Multidisciplinary Expert Panel will select the report co-chairs, coordinating lead authors, lead authors and review editors using the selection criteria (section 3.6.2) from the lists of nominations, of which experts selected from those presented by relevant stakeholders should not exceed twenty per cent; - (k) The report co-chairs, coordinating lead authors and lead authors prepare the first draft of the report; - (1) The first draft of the report is peer reviewed by experts in an open and transparent process; - (m) The report co-chairs, coordinating lead authors and lead authors prepare the second draft of the report and the first draft of the summary for policymakers under the guidance of the review editors and the Multidisciplinary Expert Panel; - (n) The second draft of the report and the first draft of the summary for policymakers are reviewed concurrently by both Governments and experts in an open and transparent process; - (o) The report co-chairs, coordinating lead authors and lead authors prepare final drafts of the report and the summary for policymakers under the guidance of the review editors and the Multidisciplinary Expert Panel; - (p) The summary for policymakers is translated into the six official languages of the United Nations and prior to distribution is checked for accuracy by the experts involved in the assessments; - (q) The final drafts of the report and the summary for policymakers are sent to Governments for final review and made available on the Platform website; - (r) Governments are strongly encouraged to submit written comments to the secretariat at least two weeks prior to any session of the Plenary; - (s) The Plenary reviews [and may accept the report and approve] the summary for policymakers.